CheLinHuang/Distributed-Graph-Processing-System/README.md

 4. If there is no introducer alive, you would not able to join the group.

 ### Step 6 - Enter Command
-Enter "join" to join to group
-Enter "member" to show the membership list
-Enter "id" to show self's ID
-Enter "leave" to leave the group
-Enter "put localfilename sdfsfilename" to put a file in this SDFS Enter "get sdfsfilename localfilename" to fetch a sdfsfile to local system Enter "delete sdfsfilename" to delete the sdfsfile Enter "ls sdfsfilename" to show all the nodes which store the file Enter "store" to list all the sdfsfiles stored locally Enter "sava task(pagerank/sssp) taskparam localgraphfile outputsdfsfilename" to start the graph processing task.

 To run ```SSSP```, there are two ```taskparam```: ```srcNodeID``` and ```numOfIteration```.

 To run ```PageRank```, there are also two ```taskparam```: ```damping factor``` and ```numOfIteration / termination threshold```.